-This beautiful grass like plant features silvery foliage and lush purple flowers.
-The plant gives off a lovely fragrance and it's a perennial, so it will bloom year after year.
+This beautiful grass-like plant features silvery foliage and lush purple flowers.
+The plant gives off a lovely fragrance, and it's a perennial so that it will bloom year after year.
 Deer, rabbits and other pests tend to avoid this plant, too, so you won't have to worry about it being eaten away.

 Named for their bright yellow blooms, these beautiful perennial flowers bloom starting in spring and continuing until early fall.
 Don't be fooled by the delicate look of these little flowers; they can take the worst of summer droughts like a champ.
 These grow to be around six inches tall and look great in flower beds or around trees.

 Amsonia is a plant that produces beautiful little flowers in brilliant hues of blue.
-In the fall, the foliage of this perennial turns into a brilliant gold, so it will add to the festive look of your autumn landscape.
+In the fall, the foliage of this perennial turns into an excellent gold so that it will add to the festive look of your autumn landscape.
 This plant can grow to be up to two feet tall and looks great around borders.

-This easy to maintain annual will add little bursts of vibrant color to any flower bed and grow best when they're planted in hot, su
+This easy to maintain annual will add little bursts of vibrant color to any flower bed and grow best when they're planted in hot, so

 Bee Balms (Coneflower) Below is a video on these little wonders!
 Hummingbirds love them. birds love them and bees loves them.
 We have them for sales,click here